About Cochiti Pueblo

 The Cochiti Pueblo Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Sandoval County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Cochiti Pueblo, New Mexico residents are available through the local police department and authorized providers in Sandoval County.
+Fingerprinting services for Cochiti Pueblo, New Mexico residents are available through local police (where present) and authorized providers in Sandoval County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Cochiti Pueblo Police Department or Sandoval County Sheriff's Office for scheduling and fees.

 To register to vote in Cochiti Pueblo, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Sandoval County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
 For local municipal elections in Cochiti Pueblo, contact the Sandoval County Clerk's office for schedules and ballot information.

-Property records for Cochiti Pueblo, New Mexico are maintained by the Sandoval County Assessor's Office and the Sandoval County County Clerk.
+Property records for Cochiti Pueblo, New Mexico are maintained by the Sandoval County Assessor's Office and the Sandoval County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Sandoval County, including parcels in Cochiti Pueblo.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Sandoval County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Sandoval County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Sandoval County offices at the county courthouse.
 The Sandoval County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Cochiti Pueblo, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Sandoval County Clerk's office issues marriage licenses and maintains marriage records for Sandoval County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.